 Wish to have children

 Some hazardous substances can have a detrimental effect on the development or quality of egg cells in women and sperm in men.
-If you want to have children then you can agree with your supervisor that you will take extra measures to minimise your exposure to these hazardous substances.
+These substances are labeled "May harm fertility or the unborn child".
+If you wishto have children then you can agree with your supervisor that you will take extra measures to minimise your exposure to these hazardous substances.

 Determine with your supervisor which measures are needed to ensure that you work as healthily and safely as possible during your pregnancy.
 This applies to both you and your unborn child.
 If you work with hazardous substances then find out if these are dangerous for the unborn child (so-called reprotoxic substances).
 Radioactive, carcinogenic and mutagenic substances as well as some organic solvents can also pose a risk.
 Other risks for pregnant women are stress, vibrations, magnetic fields and ultrasound.
 A checklist to help you identify the potential hazards can be found here.